streamthoughts/azkarra-streams/site/content/en/docs/Getting started/_index.md

 **But, Azkarra is not limited to that and can do much more.**  So let’s go ahead and explore what is making Azkarra so cool!

-(In the following section we will omitted the code for the WordCountTopology for clarity)
+(In the following section we will be omitted the code for the WordCountTopology for clarity)

 ## Simplifying our Application
-In the previous example, we have manually created a `StreamsExecutionEnvironment` and added the `WordCountTopologyProvider`.
+In the previous example, we have manually created a `StreamsExecutionEnvironment` and registered the `WordCountTopologyProvider`.
 Actually, our objective was to give you an overview of Azkarra's main concepts.
 Defining environments in a programmatic way gives you flexibility but can be sometime cumbersome.